wellcomecollection/docs/rfcs/052-concepts-pipeline/README.md

 As a new, batch-only pipeline, this offers the opportunity to use a workflow orchestration system like Airflow or AWS Step Functions.
 What should we use?

+AWS Step functions offers a Workflow Designer and Data flow simulator, and can easily be triggered by a CloudWatch/EventBridge definition.

 ### Works
 When Works are presented via the API, do we want to distinguish between concept ids added by cataloguers